software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > ✅ As a blog reader I want to browse list of blog posts of a blog so that I can find insteresting posts to read.

 There are also other common guidelines for a good user story.
-One popular guideline is the INVEST criteria:
+One popular guideline is the _INVEST criteria_:

 1. _Independent_: user stories should be written so they can be developed and tested independently of other stories.
 This allows for greater flexibility in the development process and helps to avoid unnecessary dependencies.
 2. _Negotiable_: user stories should be written to allow for negotiation between the development team and the customer.
 This helps ensure that the final product meets the customer's needs.